john-itcsolutions/ChubbaMorris/README.md

 Uses Elastos blockchain+ system.
 ELA token.
 "Merge mined" with Bitcoin miners.
-Truly distributed ledger,
+Truly distributed ledger.
 with secure Runtime and Carrier network.
+Trust is embedded by distributing ledgers ..

-'This will be better than sliced bread'
+'This will be better than sliced bread':
 Chubba Morris(TM) conceived by John Olsen IT Cloud Solutions Australia